 If however, you are a neat knick and prefer a countertop that that can stand up to oil, wine, acids, and rough treatment, you may want to rethink concrete.
 If you do decide to go with this option, I would highly recommend finding someone with a lot of experience in making “quality” concrete countertops.

-Stainless steel- Another “you either love it or you hate it” material.
-These work great for families where they prefer sturdiness over perfection.
-These will scratch over time, so be prepared for that if you are considering these.
-However, that is also part of their charm.
+It will scratch over time, so be prepared for that if you are considering this look.
+However, that is also part of stainless steel’s charm.
 The dents and scratches just add to the character.